Oro Grande Elementary School District

 The Oro Grande School district is located in the town of Oro Grande, California.
+The district was founded in 1980.

-Oro Grande School District is composed of four schools, three of which are charter schools or academies that take in students from outside the district.
+Oro Grande School District is composed of five schools, four of which are charter schools or academies that take in students from outside the district.

 The district includes portions of Adelanto and Victorville.

+Specifically, some schools within Oro Grande School District are, Riverside Preparatory Elementary, Riverside Preparatory Middle School and Riverside Preparatory High School.